SystemsApproach/5G/impl.rst

 The RAN and Core related components are ones we’ve described in earlier chapters.
-They include the Control and User planes of the CU and Mobile Core, respectively, where to simplify the diagram, we show the SGW and PGW merged into a single S/PGW.
+They include the Control and User planes of the CU and Mobile Core, respectively.
+To simplify the diagram, we show the SGW and PGW merged into a single S/PGW.
 One other detail that deserves closer attention is the RAN Control component included in the CU Control Plane.
-This is the Near-RT RIC introduced in Section 4.3, which means a CORD POD includes two SDN Controllers: the RIC controls the RAN and ONOS shown in :numref:`Figure %s <fig-cord>` controls the fabric.
-(The RIC running in CORD actually corresponds to a second, customized version of ONOS, but that's an implementation detail.)
+This is the Near-RT RIC introduced in Section 4.3, which means a CORD POD includes two SDN Controllers: the RIC controls the RAN and ONOS (shown in :numref:`Figure %s <fig-cord>`) controls the fabric.
+(The RIC running in CORD actually happens to be a second, customized version of ONOS, but that's an implementation detail.)

 One aspect of :numref:`Figure %s <fig-cord>` that requires further